California Transparency in Supply Chains ActPrint

 The LV Group has implemented the LV Group Code of Conduct (the “Code”) and requires all suppliers (including their subcontractors involved with the manufacturing procedure for LV’s products) to agree to and adhere to the terms of the Code.
 The Code sets forth and establishes non-negotiable minimum standards for the LV Group’s suppliers in the areas of health and safety, labor standards, business integrity, and the environment.
 In addition, the LV Group may conduct supplier audits, described below, in order to verify that its suppliers are complying with the Code.

-The LV Group audits suppliers that, based upon an analysis of the volume of the supplier’s business and the risk of abuses in the country in which the supplier is located, pose a high risk of working condition violations to ensure that its suppliers are compliant with Social Accountability International’s SA8000 standards, an international standardized code of conduct for improving working conditions around the world, and are compliant with the Code.
+The LV Group audits suppliers that, based upon an analysis of the volume of the supplier’s business and the risk of abuses in the country / region in which the supplier is located, pose a high risk of working condition violations to ensure that its suppliers are compliant with Social Accountability International’s SA8000 standards, an international standardized code of conduct for improving working conditions around the world, and are compliant with the Code.

 The LV Group requires its suppliers to sign and to adhere to the Code.